Onovae/event-management-api-system/README.md

 Error handling is implemented for not found, inactive users, and duplicate registrations.

 🧑‍💻 Author
-Built by Maureen Onovae as part of ALTSCHOOL Examination project,
+Built by Maureen Onovae as part of ALTSCHOOL Second Semester Examination project,

 📄 License
 This project is open-source and free to use under the MIT License.